What is Prison Break Race?

 Can I change my heat?

 Once a heat is full we are unable to accept any transfers into that heat.
-If your desired heat is still available, you can submit a change request via this form.
+If your desired heat is still available, you can submit a change request at least 2 weeks prior to the race.
+There's a $5 fee for each change.

 No heat changes are accepted on race day.